 - Contact the Executive Director if the supervisor is part of the problem.

-Any complaints will be kept confidential, and an employee, classroom assistant or student can be assured that he/she will not suffer negative consequences as a result of bringing his/her concerns to the organization’s attention.
+Any complaints will be kept confidential, and an employee, camp assistant or student can be assured that he/she will not suffer negative consequences as a result of bringing his/her concerns to the organization’s attention.
 All complaints received will be promptly and thoroughly investigated.
-If the investigation reveals that the employee, classroom assistant or student has been harassed, disciplinary action will immediately be taken against the appropriate individuals, up to and including termination.
+If the investigation reveals that the employee, camp assistant or student has been harassed, disciplinary action will immediately be taken against the appropriate individuals, up to and including termination.

 Failure of any employees involved in the investigation of a harassment complaint to keep the complaint confidential shall be a separate violation of this policy.
-A separate violation shall also occur if any retaliatory action is taken against or directed at any employee, classroom assistant or student that has made a harassment complaint.
+A separate violation shall also occur if any retaliatory action is taken against or directed at any employee, camp assistant or student that has made a harassment complaint.
 Violations will result in disciplinary action.
 Bright Lights reserves the right to provide information regarding any harassment complaint or retaliatory conduct to the necessary legal authorities if the organization, in its sole discretion, believes illegal conduct has occurred.

 Bright Lights follows a medically approved health protocol.